rdebusscher/microstream-helidon-patterns/README.md

 - Add MicroStream info to Health and Metrics endpoints of Helidon (through the integration code)
 - Using a Docker image with volume mapping to store MicroStream storage outside of the container.
 - Using Kubernetes deployment and Service concepts to run the Helidon MP with MicroStream application.
 - Use JLink and the Class Data Sharing feature of the JVM to generate a small and fast starting fully contained Java application.

 Also, have a look at the `readme.MD` file in that folder to learn about the details.

+### dataMP3

+Requires JDK 17+ and is using Jakarta EE 9.1 specification (jakarta namespace).

+The folder `dataMP3` contains a Maven project that makes use of Helidon MP 3.0.2 to implement a small application with REST endpoints storing the data using MicroStream.
+Highlights:

+- Recommended usage of the Helidon MP integrated code
+- Use a CDI producer to provide the Root object as a CDI bean.
+- Check MicroStream startup and initial data set-up using a `HelidonTest`.
+- Using a Docker image with volume mapping to store MicroStream storage outside of the container.
+- Use JLink and the Class Data Sharing feature of the JVM to generate a small and fast starting fully contained Java application.

+Also, have a look at the `readme.MD` file in that folder to learn about the details.